Skip to main content

 • Time range filtering: Supports filtering change records by time period for auditing and troubleshooting

-• Multi-dimensional filtering: Can filter by operator, operation type, model, instance, and other dimensions
+• Multi-dimensional filtering: Can filter by operator, operation type, change scenario, model, instance, and other dimensions

 For auto-discovery tasks, it is recommended to: